 We are committed to praying mostly in Hebrew, the universal language of our people, and yet we look to provide greater access to many texts through transliteration into English.
 We are a thoroughly egalitarian synagogue where both women and men consistently lead us in our worship services.
 At Kol Shalom all voices are welcome and are heard.
 We welcome your voice and hope you will join us in our songs and prayers.

-February 28 @ 6:30 pm
+September 29 @ 6:30 pm

-Women’s League Shabbat Evening Services (RSVP)
+Shabbat Evening Services (Zoom only 5:30pm)

-Women’s League Shabbat Morning Services
+Shabbat Morning Services (In-Person and Zoom)

-April 28 @ 9:30 am
+October 7 @ 9:30 am